-- Apply to the MAT/PBTC program through Graduate Admissions. - Meet NJ testing, GPA, and subject matter criteria for teacher certification. - Accept admission through Graduate Admissions. - Contact MAT/PBTC Program Director/Advisor Dr. Pierce via email to register for classes.
+- Apply to the MAT/PBTC program through Graduate Admissions. - Meet NJ testing, GPA, and subject matter requirements for teacher certification. - Accept admission through Graduate Admissions. - Contact MAT/PBTC Program Director/Advisor Dr. Pierce to register for classes.
 Decide when/how to take MAT classes.
 MAT classes are drawn from various programs in the Department of Graduate Education, Leadership, and Counseling.
-Candidates in the MAT/PBTC have their own purposes and trajectories. - Take and enjoy classes.
+Candidates in the MAT/PBTC design their own purposes and trajectories through the program. - Take and enjoy classes.
 Maintain GPA.
 Visit classrooms, talk to teachers and colleagues about students, schools, and trends in the field.
-Reflect upon and develop your own philosophy of teaching. - Accept/open LiveText account when CEHS sends email invitation to our web-based assessment and e-folio management system. - Visit Career Services and revise resume to reflect program and certification area. - Apply for clinical student teaching with the College of Education and Human Services' (CEHS) Office of Field Placement and Certification.
-During student teaching: - The Office will place you in your student teaching assignment and assign you a Rider Field Supervisor to visit with you six times during student teaching. - You will plan, record, analyze instruction and student learning in writing, and submit your edTPA-required performance assessment for NJ certification. - The CEHS Certification Coordinator and Academic Coordinator will verify your teacher certification among Rider, CEHS, and NJ Department of Education. - When you earn your 30-credit MAT degree, you will graduate from the Department of Graduate Education, Leadership, and Counseling in Rider's College of Education and Human Services.
-If you are continuing with courses in the Department that will lead to another endorsement or another master's degree, apply to that program through Graduate Admissions before you receive the MAT degree and graduate out of our MAT Program.
+Reflect upon and develop your own philosophy of teaching. - Accept/open LiveText account when CEHS sends email invitation to our web-based assessment and efolio management system. - Visit Career Services and revise resume to reflect program and certification area. - Apply for clinical student teaching with the College of Education and Human Services' (CEHS) Office of Field Placement and Certification.
+For your full-time student teaching semester: - The Office will place you in your student teaching assignment and assign you a Rider Field Supervisor to visit with you six times during student teaching. - You will plan, record, analyze instruction and student learning in writing, and submit your Teacher Performance Assessment (TPA)-required performance assessment for NJ certification. - The CEHS Office of Field Placement and Certification Coordinator will verify your teacher certification eligibility among the Post-Baccalaureate faculty and the Rider Registrar, then nominate you to NJ Department of Education for certification. - If/when you earn your 30-credit MAT degree, you will graduate from the Department of Graduate Education, Leadership, and Counseling in Rider's College of Education and Human Services.